ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 the content of those paragraphs was correct, it was minimalist in its approach to providing guidance to domain owners on just how to implement DMARC.

-This document provides much more detail and explanatory text to a domain owner, focusing not just on what to do to implement DMARC, but also on the reasons for each step and the repercussions of each decision.
+This document provides much more detail and explanatory text to a Domain Owner, focusing not just on what to do to implement DMARC, but also on the reasons for each step and the repercussions of each decision.

-In particular, this document makes explicit that domains for general-purpose email **MUST NOT** deploy a DMARC policy of p=reject.
+In particular, this document makes explicit that domains for general-purpose email **SHOULD NOT** deploy a DMARC policy of p=reject.

 ##  Report Generator Recommendations